tellnes/dhr2/node.js/Readme.md

 ### dhfr.lookup(hostname, callback)

-Responds with a `DHFR` object if it finds a matching DHFR record.
+Responds with a `DHR2` object if it finds a matching DHR2 record.

 ### dhfr.parse(string)

-Parses a DHFR string and returns a `DHFR` object if the string is valid.
+Parses a DHR2 string and returns a `DHR2` object if the string is valid.

 ### dhfr.handle(req, res, next)

-Handles an http request and calls the `next` function if it does not find any DHFR entry.
+Handles an http request and calls the `next` function if it does not find any DHR2 entry.
 This is used internally by `dhfr.middleware`.

 ### dhfr.middleware(options)